Stefen-Taime/eventmusic/README.md

   "sessionId": "Session identifier",
   "page": "URL of the page visited",
-  "auth": "Authentication status (Logged In/Logged Out)", "method": "HTTP method used for the request", "status": "HTTP status code of the response", "level": "Subscription type (free/paid)", "itemInSession": "Number of items in the session", "city": "User's city",
+  "auth": "Authentication status (Logged In/Logged Out)", "level": "Subscription type (free/paid)", "itemInSession": "Number of items in the session", "city": "User's city",